CommonGateway/CoreBundle/docs/classes/Service/CacheService.md

 * `(string|null) $search`
 : a string to search for within the given context
 * `(array) $filter`
-: an array of dot.notation filters for wich to search with
+: an array of dot.notation filters for which to search with
 * `(array) $entities`
 : schemas to limit te search to